boutroslab/cld/README.md

 #CRISPR Library Designer (CLD): a software for the multispecies design of sgRNA libraries

 ABSTRACT

 Genetic screens using CRISPR/Cas9 are a powerful method for the functional analysis of genomes.
-Here we describe a fully integrated bioinformatics workflow for the design of custom single guide (sg) RNA libraries for a broad spectrum of organisms, termed CRISPR library designer (CLD).
-To test its utility, we designed a custom library of 12,471 sgRNAs targeting many genes involved in the TNF-related apoptosis-inducing ligand (TRAIL) pathway.
-By performing a pooled screen for TRAIL-induced apoptosis in a human colon cancer cell line, we show that CLD can predict a high fraction of functional sgRNAs.
-An analysis on parameters that determine on-target efficiency of sgRNAs indicates that their power to predict phenotypical changes is limited.
-We show how simulation experiments can be used to determine the required coverage of sgRNAs per gene for libraries.
+Here we provide a fully integrated bioinformatics workflow for the design of custom single guide (sg) RNA libraries for a broad spectrum of organisms, termed CRISPR library designer (CLD).
+CLD can predict a high fraction of functional sgRNAs.
+An analysis on parameters that determine on-target efficiency of sgRNAs indicates that their prediction by CLD gives valuable insights into their efficiency in experiment.
 CLD enables the design of custom scalable, high-coverage sgRNA libraries for many species.

 cld can be called either with “--version”, printing its version number and copyrights,